FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 ---MORE---

-Britta Starke, MSW, LCSW, LCAS, CCS
+Britta Starke, MSW, LCSW, LCAS

 Welcome to Full Life Counseling and to a journey for which I hope you find worth taking.
 My name is Britta Starke.
 I have had the pleasure of being in the behavioral health field for 25 years.
 I have worked with people of all ages from 6 – 80 years young.
 I have spent the last 13 years working with folks ages 14 and up.